 Therapeutic Riding Programs

-Disabilities / Children Who are Terminally Ill / Horses for Heroes : While teaching riding, the principal goal of our programs is therapy.
-We currently have 21 therapy ponies and horses in our program.
-They have been carefully selected based on their gentleness, level of training, and an ongoing display of love of their work.
+While we teach riding, the principal goal of our program is therapy.
+Our horses have been carefully selected based on their gentleness, level of training, and ongoing display of love for their work.
+Learn more about our horses on the OUR HORSES tab.

-All riders assist with grooming (i.e. brushing) to the ability they have and can develop.
-They carry their own saddle or blanket or girth, depending upon their ability at that time, and help saddle their pony or horse.
-We have found that this participation becomes a very important part of the lesson to our riders.
-Those with cognitive disabilities learn sequencing, two step task execution, following instructions, and work-reward.
-They also develop a stronger bond with their pony or horse.
-This develops empathy which is extremely important with our riders diagnosed with autism.
-The horses and ponies learn to love the children, which is evident in their gentleness.
+Those with cognitive disabilities learn sequencing, two-step task execution, following instructions, and work/reward.
+They also develop a stronger bond with their horse.
+This process develops empathy which is especially important with our riders diagnosed with autism.
+The horses learn to love the children, which is evident in their gentleness.
 Many of our riders look forward to this element as much as they do their riding lesson.
-The leading, grooming, and saddling portion of the lesson usually lasts approximately 15 minutes.

-The ridden portion of the lesson starts with a trail ride, lead by the instructor and protected by one or two sidewalkers, depending upon the riders needs.
-As the lesson progresses and the rider begins developing balance, we provide exercises and riding development in a very small ring called a round pen, in which the pony or horse is controlled by the instructor using a rope called a lunge line.
-Over time when the rider develops sufficient balance, we begin to have the sidewalker step aside in the round pen so that the rider will develop stronger balance, and with this development, safe riding skills.
+The riding portion of the lesson starts with a trail ride, lead by the instructor and protected by side walkers.
+As the lesson progresses and the rider begins developing balance, we provide exercises and riding development in a very small ring called a round pen, in which the horse is controlled by the instructor using a rope called a lunge line.
+Over time, when the rider develops sufficient balance, we begin to have the side walker step aside in the round pen so that the rider will develop stronger balance, and with this development, safe riding skills.

 With safety being paramount, we use methods and steps designed to develop the rider's balance and horsemanship skills.
 It is our goal to eventually have each of our riders to be independent, under controlled conditions.

-If you are interested in this program, or any of our programs, please contact us.
+If you are interested in this, or any of our programs, please CONTACT us.

-All riders assist with grooming (i.e. brushing) to the ability they have and can develop.
-They carry their own saddle or blanket or girth, depending upon their ability at that time, and help saddle their pony or horse.
-We have found that this participation becomes a very important part of the lesson to our riders.
-Those with cognitive disabilities learn sequencing, two step task execution, following instructions, and work-reward.
-They also develop a stronger bond with their pony or horse.
-This develops empathy which is extremely important with our riders diagnosed with autism.
-The horses and ponies learn to love the children, which is evident in their gentleness.
+Those with cognitive disabilities learn sequencing, two-step task execution, following instructions, and work/reward.
+They also develop a stronger bond with their horse.
+This process develops empathy which is especially important with our riders diagnosed with autism.
+The horses learn to love the children, which is evident in their gentleness.
 Many of our riders look forward to this element as much as they do their riding lesson.
-The leading, grooming, and saddling portion of the lesson usually lasts approximately 15 minutes.

-The ridden portion of the lesson starts with a trail ride, lead by the instructor and protected by one or two sidewalkers, depending upon the riders needs.
-As the lesson progresses and the rider begins developing balance, we provide exercises and riding development in a very small ring called a round pen, in which the pony or horse is controlled by the instructor using a rope called a lunge line.
-Over time when the rider develops sufficient balance, we begin to have the sidewalker step aside in the round pen so that the rider will develop stronger balance, and with this development, safe riding skills.
+The riding portion of the lesson starts with a trail ride, lead by the instructor and protected by side walkers.
+As the lesson progresses and the rider begins developing balance, we provide exercises and riding development in a very small ring called a round pen, in which the horse is controlled by the instructor using a rope called a lunge line.
+Over time, when the rider develops sufficient balance, we begin to have the side walker step aside in the round pen so that the rider will develop stronger balance, and with this development, safe riding skills.

 With safety being paramount, we use methods and steps designed to develop the rider's balance and horsemanship skills.
 It is our goal to eventually have each of our riders to be independent, under controlled conditions.

-If you are interested in this program, or any of our programs, please contact us.
+If you are interested in this, or any of our programs, please CONTACT us.

-SpiritHorse Connections provides horseback riding lessons together with one-on-one mentors to children who are victims of abuse and battered women, which will promote internal healing, trust, and mental health.
+We provide horseback riding lessons with one-on-one mentors to children who are victims of abuse and women who are victims of domestic violence, which promote internal healing, trust, and improved mental health.
 The relationship developed between rider and horse builds trust and self confidence.

-SpiritHorse Connections provides horseback riding lessons together with one-on-one mentors to children who are victims of abuse and battered women, which will promote internal healing, trust, and mental health.
+We provide horseback riding lessons with one-on-one mentors to children who are victims of abuse and women who are victims of domestic violence, which promote internal healing, trust, and improved mental health.
 The relationship developed between rider and horse builds trust and self confidence.

 What is required to participate in this program?